FNNDSC/ChRIS_ui/README.md

 $ docker build -t local/chris_ui .
 ```
 It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!

 ## Deploy and serve the ChRIS UI app